 The basic steps to integrate Authorized Payment Protection are:

-2. Submit Fraudulent Transaction information, including investigations and outcomes, to train our AI models using our Portal or Outcomes API.
+Submit Fraudulent Transaction information, including investigations and outcomes, to train our AI models by using Kount 360 or the Outcomes API.

-3. Select Options for the organization in which you want to create an API key, and then select Create API Key.
+For the client you want to create an API key, select Generate API Key.

-6. Copy the API key and save it in a secure location.
-You will need the API key to create a bearer token.
+Copy the API key, and then store it in a secure location.

 Note

 After you have provisioned your API credentials in the portal, retrieve a temporary bearer token to authenticate calls to the Kount 360 API.
-Provide the API Key and Client ID in an HTTP POST to a specific login.kount.com URL.
+Provide the API key in an HTTP POST to a specific login.equifax.com URL.

 With a successful exchange, the returned JSON provides a special bearer token, which is the access_token property.
 The exchange also provides an expiration date, the expires_in property, provided in seconds until expiration.
 The API to retrieve the bearer token depends on if you are calling the sandbox or production environment.